ElementsProject/lightning/doc/developers-guide/tracing-cln-performance.md

 > In software engineering, tracing involves a specialized use of logging to record information about a program's execution.
 This information is typically used by programmers for debugging purposes, and additionally, depending on the type and detail of information contained in a trace log, by experienced system administrators or technical-support personnel and by software monitoring tools to diagnose common problems with software.

+CLN supports two tracing backends:

+1. **USDT probes** (eBPF-based) -- events are emitted into the kernel ring buffer, where an exporter can receive them.
+Requires kernel access and `systemtap-sdt-dev` headers at compile time.
+2. **Unix Domain Socket datagrams** -- completed spans are sent as self-contained Zipkin JSON payloads to a `SOCK_DGRAM` UDS socket.
+Works in restricted environments (e.g., Kubernetes) where kernel eBPF access is unavailable.

+The tracing logic (span management, JSON serialization) is always compiled in.
+When no backend is active, all tracing functions return early with negligible overhead.

+## Backend 1: USDT Probes (eBPF)

-The tracing system in CLN is implemented using [USDTs](https://illumos.org/books/dtrace/chp-usdt.html) (no, not that kind of [USDT](https://en.wikipedia.org/wiki/Tether_(cryptocurrency))).
+The USDT backend is implemented using [USDTs](https://illumos.org/books/dtrace/chp-usdt.html) (no, not that kind of [USDT](https://en.wikipedia.org/wiki/Tether_(cryptocurrency))).
 As such it emits events into the kernel, from where an exporter can receive them.
 If no exporter is configured then the kernel will replace the call-sites of the probe with a `NOP`, thus causing only minimal overhead when not tracing.

-## Compiling with tracing support
+### Compiling with USDT support

-CLN will build with tracing support if the necessary headers (`sys/sdt.h`) are present during the compilation.
+CLN will build with USDT support if the necessary headers (`sys/sdt.h`) are present during the compilation.
 For debian and ubuntu based systems that is easily achieved by installing `systemtap-sdt-dev`:

 ```bash
 # apt-get install -y systemtap-sdt-dev